amandabee/workshops/2019/advanced_media_institute/maps.md

 **Step 6:** Embed it!

-Question: -- *If these rates are both based on the 2000 population, how much does this map just reflect population growth?* It's a good question.
+» *Question:* -- *If these rates are both based on the 2000 population, how much does this map just reflect population growth?* It's a good question.
 According to the Census [Nevada was the US state with the the highest growth](https://www.census.gov/newsroom/blogs/random-samplings/2011/03/population-distribution-and-change-2000-to-2010.html) between 2000 and 2010, but suicides there dropped.

 ## A Drug Overdose Map